jaredcohe/python-ms-word-fill-out-form/README.md

 # python-ms-word-fill-out-form
-Python script to fill out a MS Microsoft Word document
+Python script to fill out a MS Microsoft Word document based on data in a google sheet.